 Nightmare

-Dreaming about a fight may reflect inner conflict or unresolved emotions.
+Dreams about fighting often reflect inner conflict or unresolved tension in waking life.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed May 2026 Our approach →